EVENTS

 Getting together to share experiences and to learn together is at the heart of the pastoral support offered by the Association.
 Since the organisation began in 1968, one of the most important means of offering pastoral support and shared experiences has been a weekend gathering for members.

-This event is currently held every October at the Hayes Conference Centre in Derbyshire and is now a hybrid event allowing members and international friends to join in some sessions via Zoom.
+This event is usually held every October and is now a hybrid event allowing members and international friends to join in some sessions via Zoom.

 Each gathering has a specific theme of interest to interchurch families and the theme in

-As well as hearing from guest speakers the weekend allows time for discussion and fellowship, as well as services of worship which are held in at least two traditions.
+As well as hearing from guest speakers the gathering allows time for discussion and fellowship, as well as services of worship which are usually held in at least two traditions.

 Since the start of the pandemic the Association started offering a range of online services to celebrate occasions such as the Week of Prayer for Christian Unity and the global prayer movement, “Thy Kingdom Come”.